 - Consider becoming a mentor if you want to share your knowledge and experience, if you enjoy encouraging and motivating others, or if you want to contribute to someone else’s professional growth

 - Decide on how much effort you are able to put into mentoring: duration and frequency of meetings, availability between meetings

 - Think about whether you have any preference about whom you would like to mentor in terms of level or function

 - If someone you don’t know approaches you for mentoring, you may wish to have a preliminary discussion with them before committing to mentoring them

 - If necessary, you can always refer your mentee to a subject matter expert if they have questions outside your area of expertise

 - There is an online training on Inspira (“UN Mentor Training”) originally designed for the YPP mentoring programme, but also useful for staff members interested in becoming a mentor for other categories of staff.

 Sample mentoring meeting record template

-Click here for a sample mentoring meeting record template, which you can customise as needed.
+Click here for a sample mentoring meeting record template, which you can customize as needed.
 This template might be useful if you who want to keep a record of mentoring meetings, or if you want some ideas for how to structure a mentoring meeting.